 Many of us have a hard time selling ourselves to new clients, but to come back to a contact who didn’t give you the time of day and then, let’s say, “took a nice hiatus from communicating with you” — it can be a real hang-up.

 While there are no second chances to make a first impression, an artfully crafted “keep in touch email” can afford you another opportunity to present yourself in a positive light to potential clients, put yourself out there for future projects, and maybe even seal the deal.

 But you’ve gotta’ write the darn thing first.
 Here’s how you break the paralysis and get these done.

 Work with a message, not a template

 Google searchers love email templates for some reason.
-We think, “if we can find just the right template, no one will notice we’re completely phoning it in to every person we’re contacting.”
+We think, “if I can find just the right template, no one will notice I’m completely phoning it in to every person I’m contacting.”
 It’s a nice theory, but it rarely works out that way.